drostark/Titanic-Data-Analysis/README.md

 ## Project Overview and Steps

 In this project, utilizing the Google data analysis process, which includes the `Ask`, `Prepare`, `Process`, `Analyze`, and `Share` phases.
-Our objective is to address the following inquiries pertaining to the Titanic dataset:
+My objective is to address the following inquiries pertaining to the Titanic dataset.

 **Part 1: Ask**
 --------------------